 I tried at least 3-5 File recovery programs that are available on the market.
 Most programs that I used were on the Mac, and a couple were solely for a PC.
 Luckily, many of these have a trial feature that will identify any files that their program could discover.
 Later, they try and hit you up with a purchase of the program.

 Stellar Phoenix Photo Recovery- $39

 On the internet, I googled “MTS recovery” and mtsrecovery.com shows up since someone must be doing some kind of Affiliate Marketing because this LOOKS like your only option for MTS recovery for the mac.
 Many of the Photo recovery progs don’t explicity say that they can recover MTS files.
-And many sites do not say their links redirect into the Stellar Phoenix product, which is how I eventually ended up trying the Phoenix trial first.
-In short, even though it says it can recovery MTS files, on 4 runs it found all the still files, but not the MTS files.
-Strangely, it picked up on a MOV file, but that was not what I needed.
+And, many sites do not say their links redirect into the Stellar Phoenix product, which is how I eventually ended up trying the Phoenix trial first.
+In short, even though it says it can recovery MTS files, on 4 tries it found all the still files, but not the MTS files.
+Interestingly, it picked up on a MOV file, but that was not what I needed.
 On to the next option.

 Photorescue (Datarescue): $29 to $99